ickb/proposal/README.md

 #### Mint Owned Owner

-In the first transaction, the output contains:
+In the Mint transaction, the output contains:

 1. The owned cell with this script as lock.
 2. The owner cell with this script as type and a lock that identifies the user.
 This cell memorizes in data the signed relative index distance between the owned cell and itself as a signed 32 bit integer encoded in little-endian.